Nathanzz/Calculator/README.md

 /* A small calculator. free opensource and feel free to comment improvements that I could make. updates will be once every week untill its finished.
-Please share and star this project and I will keep updates coming*/
+Please share and star this project and I will keep updates coming.
+Also the version update information will be posted on another file.*/